 With Medijump you can browse 2 facilities offering Plantar Fasciitis Treatment procedures in Russian Federation.
 The cheapest price available is $828 in Moscow.
-And for the cheapest price globally, prices start from $828 in Russian Federation.
+And for the cheapest price globally, prices start from $15 in Malaysia.

 Premier Medica, can be found in Spiridonyevskiy Pereulok, Moscow, Russian Federation and offers its patients Plantar Fasciitis Treatment procedures as well as 135 other procedures, across 12 different procedure categories.
 At present, there is no pricing information for Plantar Fasciitis Treatment procedures at Premier Medica.
 The pricing information is quite specialised, so it's only available on request, and the average price is around ฿29,800.
 Many medical professionals work at the Clinic, with 5 in total, and Premier Medica is not accredited by any recognised accreditations institutions.